CoSteer: Collaborative Decoding-Time Personalization via Local Delta Steering: Experiment Details

+To ensure a comprehensive evaluation relevant to Cloud-LLM serving scenarios, we selected datasets covering a broad spectrum of personal AI agent applications: \begin{itemize} \item \textbf{Daily Assistance (Cogenesis):} This benchmark simulates daily tasks such as drafting emails and notifications based on user profiles and history. \item \textbf{Complex Content Creation (LongLaMP):} This focuses on reasoning-intensive, long-form generation tasks including academic abstracts, product reviews, and blog posts.These tasks typically require the superior generation capabilities of Cloud LLMs to ensure high quality. \item \textbf{General Preference Alignment:} We use four datasets (e.g., HelpSteer, TruthfulQA) to evaluate general instruction following based on specific user constraints. \end{itemize}

 We present a real example from each dataset to help readers understand the task of each dataset.
-Cogenesis is shown in \ref{dataset:cogenesisl}.
-Three datasets of Longlamp are in \ref{dataset:longlamp}.
-Four datasets of the preference alignment task are in \ref{dataset:pref}.
+Cogenesis is shown in Figure \ref{dataset:cogenesisl}.
+Three datasets of LongLaMP are in Figure \ref{dataset:longlamp}.
+Four datasets of the preference alignment task are in Figure \ref{dataset:pref}.